-All candidates for admission
+All candidates for admission must:

-- should be 18 years of age on or before the opening day of the College year (mature younger candidates will be considered); - must produce evidence of senior high school graduation with three university preparatory courses in English, two in Mathematics, one in Chemistry, and one in Biology, or satisfactory completion of the Pre-Tech semester; - must present themselves for a selection interview when required.
+- be 18 years of age on or before the opening day of the College year (mature younger candidates will be considered) - produce evidence of senior high school graduation with three university preparatory courses in English, two in Mathematics, one in Chemistry, and one in Biology, or satisfactory completion of the Pre-Tech semester - present themselves for a selection interview when required

-Candidates of mature age and from different academic backgrounds may apply and have their study records evaluated for admission.
+Candidates of mature age and from different academic backgrounds may apply and request to have their academic records evaluated for admission.

-Candidates with at least 60% in a senior high school course in Physics will be exempt from Physics MP15.
+Candidates with at least 60% in a senior high school course in Physics will be exempt from MP15, Introductory Physics.

-Possession of the minimum entrance requirements does not guarantee admission.
+Possession of the minimum entrance requirement does not guarantee admission.